-Over the course of the last year, the quint-essenz quality criteria have been extensively reworked to accommodate important new aspects and to refine the existing criteria to take account of experience gained.
+Over the course of 2015, the quint-essenz quality criteria have been extensively reworked to accommodate important new aspects and to refine the existing criteria to take account of experience gained.

 In addition to the list of criteria for projects, there is now a comprehensive list of criteria for the assessment and development of programmes.
 An introductory guide to working with the quality criteria has been issued (only available in german, french and italian).

 Health Promotion Switzerland uses an excerpt from the new list of criteria as a reference when assessing project plans for the Cantonal Action Programmes, which are submitted by the cantons in the form of an application for assistance.
 A separate list of these eight criteria is also available.

 New instructions and criteria lists are only available in german, french and italian.

 As very few users have taken the opportunity to exchange information about quint-essenz in an open group of professionals over recent years, Health Promotion Switzerland has decided to discontinue these public groups.
 The opportunities for exchanging information within the project management tool will remain, however.

 The revised standard templates for project drafts, project plans and final reports will continue to serve as the basis for customized templates.
 Now, however, the elements of a template may be grouped as desired.

 In the project management tool, the templates for project drafts, project plans, final reports and quality assessments have been adapted to take account of the revised quality criteria.
 The results of project and program assessments are displayed in interactive radar charts.

 Health Promotion Switzerland has made the decision to cease the development of the English version of quint-essenz, only offering future updates in the Swiss national languages of German, French and Italian.

 All existing English pages will continue to be accessible.